marcpaulo15/super-tic-tac-toe/README.md

 The game starts with *X* (or *O*) playing wherever they want in any of the 81 empty spots.
 This move *"sends"* their opponent to its relative location.
 For example, if *X* played in the top right square of their local board, then *O* needs to play next in any one of the nine available spots in the local board at the top right of the global board.
+The clearest way to understand this idea is playing the game.

 Super Tic-Tac-Toe is significantly more complex than most other variations of Tic-Tac-Toe, as there is no clear strategy to play it.
 This is because of its complicated game branching.